sihooney/Catan/README.txt

 8. Winning the game and output final score and rank
     - The game ends when a player reaches 10 victory points (adjustable based on the code)
     - Game outputs each player's ending victory points, sorted descending

-Important rules implemented:
-1. A new board layout is randomly generated on every play
-2. A player must roll first on their turn; this roll is not optional and must occur before other actions

 Features to be implemented (in order of priority, some may be half implemented but don't worry about them):
 1. Implement development cards (knight, victory point, year of plenty, monopoly, road building)